peterzieba/5Vpld/README.md

 </details>

 # Terminology / Background
-PLD - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">Programmable Logic Device</a><br />
+<a href="https://en.wikipedia.org/wiki/Programmable_logic_device">PLD - </a>Programmable Logic Device<br />
-GAL - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#GALs">Generic Array Logic</a><br />
+<a href="https://en.wikipedia.org/wiki/Programmable_logic_device#GALs">GAL - </a>Generic Array Logic<br />
-CPLD - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#CPLDs">Complex Programmable Logic Device</a><br />
+<a href="https://en.wikipedia.org/wiki/Programmable_logic_device#CPLDs">CPLD - </a>Complex Programmable Logic Device<br />
 <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs<br />
 <a href="https://en.wikipedia.org/wiki/Macrocell_array">Macrocell</a> - A block of logic gates that is used multiple times within a PLD.
 Typically, there is one macrocell for each output, however, more complex devices can have more macrocells than outputs, allowing "buried" or "internal" logic.
-CUPL - Compiler for Universal Programmable Logic.
+<a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic#CUPL">CUPL</a> - Compiler for Universal Programmable Logic.
 (A old programming language for logic.
 Modern examples would be Verilog/VHDL).
-WinCUPL ultimately uses CUPL.EXE to compile .PLD files into a .JED file.
+WinCUPL includes a version of CUPL.EXE to compile .PLD files into a .JED file.
 Assisted Technology released CUPL in September 1983.<br />
-.TT2 - The Berkeley PLA netlist format which CUPL.EXE can generate that can be used by the Atmel fitters.<br />
+<a href="">.TT2</a> - The Berkeley PLA netlist format which CUPL.EXE can generate that can be used by the Atmel fitters.<br />
-EDIF - Another type of netlist format which also is usable by the Atmel fitters.
+<a href="https://en.wikipedia.org/wiki/EDIF">EDIF</a> - Another type of netlist format which also is usable by the Atmel fitters.
 Yosys is capable of generating this format, however, one will still need a techmap.<br />
-FITTER - A fitter converts a netlist into the fusemap (.JED) file.
+<a href="https://en.wikipedia.org/wiki/Place_and_route">Fitter</a> - A fitter converts a netlist into the fusemap (.JED) file.
 Fitters are needed for the ATF150x CPLD devices.
-If my understanding is correct, this is basically place & route.<br />
+In more modern parlance, this is basically place & route.<br />
-.JED/JEDEC File - A fuse map intended to be "burned/programmed" into a logic device.<br />
+<a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.<br />
 .SVF File - Serial Vector Format.
 This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
-Wine - Wine is not an emulator.
+<a href="https://www.winehq.org/">Wine</a> - Wine is not an emulator.
 Allows running Windows programs under Linux.<br />

 # Writing logic for these parts: Possible Workflows
 Each of these subsections represents a potential workflow to design logic equations for these parts.
 The majority of the focus will be on modern methods.